The Definitive Guide to Standard Book Sizes

 You have written your manuscript and found a publisher too.
-Congratulations!
-Now comes the process of making the manuscript into something that a reader will hold in their hands.
-If you choose a traditional publisher, the editor in charge chooses the book size according to their publication guidelines.
+Now comes the process of making the manuscript into a print book, something that a reader will hold in their hands.
+If you choose a traditional publisher, the editor in charge determines the book size according to their publication guidelines.

-What are Book Sizes?
+What are the Standard Book Sizes in Publishing?

-The Trim Size of a Book
+What does the Trim Size of a Book Mean?

 With that background information, we move to modern book sizes.
-The term popularly used in publishing is ‘trim size’ of a book.
-This is nothing but the dimensions of the book.
+The term popularly used in publishing is the ‘trim size’ of a book.
+It is nothing but the dimensions of the book.
 The term comes from the process of printing the book.
 As we know, large pieces of paper are folded, glued, and later trimmed to a specific size.